 All in all, by the time we cleaned up and settled down, we were in bed around 3:15am, after around 35 hours of travel and airport time, with only a few hours of rest to our names, but we MADE it!

 Fingers crossed we get the delay compensation RyanAir promised us!
+So far, 8 months later we are still FIGHTING for it.
+AVOID RYANAIR.

 Disclaimer: EU aviation law states passengers are entitled to compensation if a flight is delayed a certain amount.
 Always research this if you are delayed more than 3 hours!